pablolessa/dibujos_hiperbolicos/README.md

  ![test6.pgn](/test6.png)

- We can force the 'teal' colored disks to be in the foreground, the 'magenta' colored ones in the middle, and the 'cyan' colored disks to the background as follows:
+ We can force the 'teal' colored disks to be in the foreground, the 'magenta' colored ones in the middle, and the 'cyan' colored disks to the background as follows (the variable y's only purpose is to avoid a long printout of return values of the layer functions, the code also works without it):

 		>>> for x in f:
 				if x.color == 'teal':